Matchbook: 0% Commission for 110 Days + 3 × £10 Free Bets

 Key takeaways

-- Expected extra value is ~£4–£8 across a moderate matched betting month
+- Expected total extra value is ~£30 in a baseline scenario, £35–£45+ for active matched bettors

 - Change your calculator’s commission field to 0% when laying at Matchbook during the window